 The worst financial decisions tend to shine when the bills pile up and you find yourself in a tight position.
 To avoid falling prey to loan sharks, here are a few loan types you need to avoid at all costs.

-The only thing that’s good about payday lenders is that they don’t ask questions; they demand no credit checks, and their general requirements are minimal.
+The only thing that’s good about payday lenders is that they don’t ask questions.
+Many times you can get a payday loan without bank account required, and their general requirements are minimal.
 You request $500 or less, and you get them against your paycheck instantly.

 Pawn Shop Loans